Aron Forbes

-Aron Forbes (born January 17, 1985) is an American guitarist, producer, and songwriter, known for his collaborations with Halsey, Banks, Billie Eilish, Donna Missal, One Direction, Olivia Rodrigo, Vérité, alongside others.
+Aron Noah Forbes (born January 17, 1985) is an American guitarist, producer, and songwriter, known for his collaborations with Halsey, Banks, Billie Eilish, Donna Missal, One Direction, Olivia Rodrigo, Vérité, among others.

 Early life and education

 Born and raised in Big Sur, California, United States, Forbes began playing guitar at age five.
 At age 11 he was singing and playing in a blues band he had founded in 1998, The Blue Tones.
 The band was invited to play at the Apollo Theater on 9 November 2000 and named by Teen People Magazine one of the nation's top three new teen bands.

 He graduated from Carmel High School in 2003 and in the same year moved to Los Angeles to attend the USC Thornton School of Music.

 Career

 2009–2013: The X Factor, One Direction, and other collaborations

 In 2009, Forbes was asked to music direct and play guitar for Justin Timberlake's Tennman Records artist Esmée Denters.
 For two years he toured the world opening and playing alongside acts such as Lady Gaga, the Black Eyed Peas and Ne-Yo.

 Beginning in 2011, Forbes began playing as the guitarist for The X Factor's US and UK series.
 That gig led to playing guitar for One Direction on their first US tour and allowed him to begin his journey into the studio to pursue writing and production.